MeloBastian/Mam_Ne/Mapping/README.md

 # **/Mapping** (total size = 2.8G)

-After all the alignements filtering step, we endup with a set of 6001 genes.
+After all the alignements filtering step, we endup with a set of 6000 genes.

 [1] We agregate them in 6x1000 multialignement file (.ali files) and 6x1000 concatened files (.conc files).
-This files are provided.

 [2] One of the 1000 concatened genes file is used to compute a phylogeny using Iqtree2 and a GTR+4 model (iqtree2 -s {multigene.conc}  -m GTR+G4 -nt 8 -alrt 1000 -B 1000 --boot-trees).